Great Rift Valley: African section

-The southern section of the Rift Valley includes Lake Malawi, the third-deepest freshwater body in the world, which reaches 706 m in depth and separates the Nyassa plateau of Northern Mozambique from Malawi.
+The southernmost section of the GRV includes Lake Malawi, the third-deepest freshwater body in the world, which reaches 706 m in depth and separates the Nyassa plateau of Northern Mozambique from Malawi.
 The rift extends southwards from Lake Malawi as the valley of the Shire River, which flows from the lake into the Zambezi River.
-The rift continues south of the Zambezi as the Urema Valley of central Mozambique.
+The rift valley continues south, beyond the Zambezi, as the Urema Valley of central Mozambique.